mocelet/virtual-scene-switcher/README.md

 # Virtual Scene Switcher for SmartThings

-Feature-packed companion for smart buttons that not only facilitates cycling through scenes, forwards and backwards in circular and linear fashion.
-It is able to cycle automatically and in random order plus can convert a regular button into a multi-tap capable one.
+Meant as a feature-packed companion for smart buttons to facilitate cycling through scenes, forwards and backwards in circular and linear fashion, it can also add multi-tap capabilities to buttons without them.
+It is able to cycle automatically and in random order supporting long-spanning time frames, useful to easily build presence simulation routines where random lights will turn on after random times.

 ## Unique features:
+- Local execution on hub, no cloud or servers needed.
-- Minimizes the number of routines needed and simplifies them.
+- Minimizes the number of routines and simplifies them.
 - Supports circular and linear cycling in both directions.
-- Allows re-activating the current scene.
-- Actions to switch to next / previous / initial / final scene.
-- Auto-cycling actions to cycle through scenes with start/stop.
+- High-level commands to switch scenes or start auto-cycling.
-- 'Surprise me' and random auto-cycling modes to fight monotony!
+- 'Surprise Me' and random auto-cycling modes to fight monotony!
 - Adds multi-tap support for buttons without that feature!
+- Auto-cycle supports long-spanning time frames with optional persistence to restore the cycle after a hub or driver restart.
+- Configurable debouncing window that can be used as event suppressor for other devices.
+- Preset / Recall mode to schedule light changes during the day and activate them only when pressing a button.

 ## Notes for End Users

-Check out the official post at SmartThings Community with use cases and instructions:
+Check out the official post at SmartThings Community with instructions and tutorials like how to build a blinker!

 - https://community.smartthings.com/t/edge-virtual-scene-switcher-more-than-a-fun-way-to-cycle-through-scenes/280621